naughtont3/docker-builds/hpcc-mpi/README.md

  - NOTE: Currently using 'naughtont3' for DockerHUB but account, but ultimately this should be changed.

- - NOTE: By default we will start as user `mpiuser`.
+ - NOTE: By default, we will start as user `mpiuser`.
 To override, and start as `root`, pass the `--user=root` to docker command line.

+ - NOTE: By default, Benchmarks are in `/benchmarks` directory.

+ - NOTE: Edit 'hpccinf.txt' input file manually.

  - NOTE: The HPCC problem input arguments (as per Charlotte Kotas),
      - `N` -- size of the problem